Have you ever suffered from jaundice or seen someone else go through this condition? The chances are you have.

 An increasingly common cause of liver problems that result in jaundice is our high dietary intake of added sugars and trans fats, which contributes to the onset of fatty liver disease.
 Amla was traditionally used to treat jaundice and research shows that the herb can help modulate important proteins that play a role in lipid metabolism.
 This lowers the risk of dyslipidemia, protecting against fatty liver disease and jaundice.

 Although generally regarded as a skin care herb, neem offers a variety of health benefits and has a clear role to play in the management of jaundice.
 The herb helps balance pitta and Kapha and has a strengthening effect on Dhatu Agni.
-This supports health digestion and metabolism to fight jaundice.
+This supports healthy digestion and metabolism to fight jaundice.
 Research is supportive of neem supplements and medications because of proven hepatoprotective effects that can enhance liver function and reduce hepatotoxicity.

 Dried ginger or ‘sunth’ is another helpful ingredient in the treatment of jaundice and has been a staple ingredient in traditional Ayurvedic formulations for liver disease and jaundice.
 Research shows that ginger can help through its hypolipidemic and antioxidant effects.
 Most of these liver health benefits are linked to the presence of active ingredients such as gingerol and zingerone in the herb.